deluxateer/delux-toolkit-express/README.md

   * make the text white on dark bgc
 * simplify the carousel component's architecture
   * too much of the carousel's inner-workings markup is forcibly exposed when calling the mixin
-* add comments to all mixins
+* implement lazy-loading for images

 ### Project-Specific
 * Implement smooth-scroll for navbar that's cross-browser friendly